 Greener Choice LCA Award

 In 2024, the third edition of 'Green NCAP's Life Cycle Assessment Methodology and Data' is released.
-Among others, the update considers evolving raw materials blends and legislation for biofuels, the decreasing greenhouse gas intensity of battery production and an up-to-date forecast of the European electricity supply for the period 2024-2039, which was kindly made available by by Ricardo.
+Among others, the update considers evolving raw materials blends and legislation for biofuels, the decreasing greenhouse gas intensity of battery production and an up-to-date forecast of the European electricity supply for the period 2024-2039, which was kindly made available by Ricardo.
 The UK electricity supply is not any longer included in the European Average EU27 value.
 Additionally, Norway as a further non-EU Member State country is added.
 As of 2024, investigations can include also the new fuels LPG and E85.

 The results reflect the further development of the LCA methods and assumptions used, which are described in the second edition of 'Green NCAP's Life Cycle Assessment Methodology and Data' paper.
 Compared to the 2021 release, the calculations consider the increasing share of battery production in Europe and use the forecast of the energy supply in the period 2022-2037.
 Furthermore, the vehicle maintenance model has been improved and amongst other points, considers urea usage for diesel-powertrains.